 - Applications close

-- 50 hours (including contact hours, personal study time and assessment)
+- Total effort - 50 hours, including online contact hours, personal study time and assessments.

 - Academic lead

 - Critical information summary

 - ENVTM201 Understanding Urban Soils [PDF 245KB]

 Critically assess the role of the urban soil resource in achieving the Sustainable Development Goals

 Show awareness of Environmental Justice in the context of urban soils